romainl/Apprentice/README.md

 ## Installing Apprentice.

-A colorscheme must be placed in a directory named `colors` that is somewhere in Vim’s `runtimepath`:
+Colorschemes must be placed in a directory named `colors` that is somewhere in Vim’s `runtimepath`:

 The canonical location is: